 - BFG: Dual wields two revolvers with extremely long barrels.

-- Blood Knight: Its first summoning has him projecting the soul of Akeno's mother so she can finally have some closure.
-His first reaction is disappointment that he isn't instead adding more souls to his collections.
+- Blood Knight: Its first appearance in the story has Minato summon him to project the soul of Akeno's late mother.
+His first reaction is disappointment at the fact he isn't instead reaping more souls.

-- Dead Person Conversation: It holds and remembers all the souls it has taken, thus it can be utilized to call forth and communicate with the dead.
+- Dead Person Conversation: It holds and remembers all the souls Death has taken, thus it can be utilized to call forth and communicate with the dead.